-Oh, here is a brilliant and even cheaper idea: go outside in the summer, and get 10-15 minutes of upper body and leg exposure to midday sun.
+Oh, here is a brilliant, cheaper (and much better) idea: go outside in the summer, and get 10-15 minutes of upper body and leg exposure to midday sun.
 No sunscreen – it blocks D3 production.
 No shades – the bright light will help reset your circadian rhythms and can have a positive effect on mood.

 And finally, this study says combing Prozac with Vitamin D is much better at treating depression than Prozac alone.

 Magnesium is often called the original chill pill.

 Geek speak: magnesium does a lot of things but it does its best work between brain synapses, where it keeps calcium and glutamate from ‘exciting’ the NMDA receptors too much.
 Overexcited neurons = tension and anxiety.
 Magnesium keeps a lid on this.
 Not enough magnesium and the neurons will eventually die.
 Neurons and synapses going kablooey in the brain doesn’t help you stay cheery.
 Oh, and remember St. John’s Wort from the 1990s?
 Everyone thought it was a natural alternative to Prozac.
 Turns out St. John’s Wort was simply good at protecting cells from the dangers of magnesium deficiency.